jgrss/geowombat/doc/source/io.rst

 To open multiple images as a time stack, change the input to a list of files.

-Open a list of files as a DataArray.
+Open a list of files as an :class:`xarray.DataArray`.

 .. ipython:: python